Dayna Frank: National Independent Venue Association (NIVA)

-On March 12, 2020, 75 independent venues and stakeholders joined for a call organized by Independent Venue Week (IVW), to discuss COVID-19's disruption of the live entertainment industry.
+On March 12, 2020, 75 independent venues and stakeholders joined for a call organized by Independent Venue Week (IVW), to discuss the economic impact of the COVID-19 pandemic on live entertainment.

-NIVA formed following the IVW call to lobby for assistance from the federal government after thousands of small businesses across the country were imperiled by the spread of coronavirus.
+NIVA formed following the IVW call to lobby for assistance from the federal government after thousands of small businesses across the country were affected by the COVID-19 lockdowns.
 Within a matter of days its membership grew to some 450 members and a week later it had expanded to 900.
 NIVA currently represents over 3,000 venues, promoters, and festivals in all 50 states and Washington D.C.

 On April 9, 2020, NIVA's official formation as a 501(c)(6) trade association was announced along with the news that Frank would serve as the board president.

 Frank told Pollstar "NIVA came out of an Independent Venue Week town hall that Moose started having about a week after everything was being shuttered, and it was just so powerful.
 It was probably the first time for many of us to talk to each other, to independent promoters and venue owners, and be able to share resources and knowledge.
 We realized that if we are going to make it through we have to do it together and be unified.
 At the end of one of the town halls we talked about the need for a group, a trade association or alliance, to be formed with all the independents to share knowledge and resources and, most importantly, to get some representation in D.C. as these stimulus bills are being written to make sure we have resources and protection for the long-term health and future of our industry."

 Frank told Rolling Stone that "90% of its member venues report they do not have cash on hand to last more than six months without federal intervention, and 55% say they do not have enough to last more than three months."